prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 ```
 {
   "pricegranularity": {
     "precision": 2,
-           "ranges": [{
+    "ranges": [
-           "max":20.0
+      {
+        "max": 20.00,
-       "increment":0.1 }], // The default is the "medium" price granularity, same as providing the deprecated "medium" string granularity.
+        "increment": 0.10 // This is equivalent to the deprecated "pricegranularity": "medium"
+      }
+    ],
     "includewinners": false // Optional param defaulting to true
+  }
 }
 ```